This story was originally published by Data-Smart City Solutions.

 However, the monetary and environmental costs of these sensor networks may not justify their use as a political motivator.
 While the sensors themselves are inexpensive, in some cases the costs involved in their installation and maintenance, as well as in analyzing the data they produce, are still prohibitively high.
 Some academics are also concerned with these sensors’ e-waste burden after they have reached the end of their usable life, as there has not yet been a proper analysis of their carbon footprint.

 Instead of installing air quality sensors into fixed, permanent features, some cities have chosen to implement mobile sensors attached to devices or objects that move throughout a city.
 Cars provide one fairly obvious vehicle for air quality sensors, as they can traverse and map entire cities quickly.
 In partnership with Google, the Environmental Defense Fund (EDF) has used Street View cars to measure methane levels in eleven cities by equipping cars with an intake tube and methane analyzer.
 Using this data, EDF has created methane maps and identified more than 5,500 leaks.
 In 2014, Google began exploring more broad air quality monitoring, equipping Street View cars with Aclima’s Environmental Intelligence (Ei) mobile platform, which includes sensors that can measure particulate matter, NO2, CO2, black carbon, and more.
-During a pilot test in Denver, the car collected more than 150 million data points over 750 hours of driving, creating a comprehensive air quality map of the city.
+During a pilot test in Denver, the car collected more than 150 million data points over 750 hours of driving, creating a street-level air quality map of the city.

 Using air quality sensors in bike share programs may be another means of gathering citywide air quality data.
 In a trial in 2014, the city of Dublin fitted 30 bikes with air sensors measuring carbon dioxide, carbon monoxide, smoke, and particulates.
 In three days, these bikes gathered data for the entire city, which researchers across the country studied and mapped.
 While this trial only produced data for this three-day period, building sensors into bike share programs more broadly would allow cities to gather consistent air quality data.
 Because bikes are mobile, such a program may require fewer air quality sensors than lamppost-embedded systems, collecting similar data at a lower cost.